thesnakeguy/SOfish-Diversity/about.md

 ### Key Features
 * **Interactive Map:** Visualize species occurrences on a live map.
 You can zoom in, pan, and draw a polygon to filter data in a specific area.
 * **Flexible Filters:** Use the **`Filters`** tab to narrow down your search by taxonomy, traits, IUCN status, and more.
-* **Diversity Analysis:** The app calculates and displays diversity metrics for your filtered data, both spatially (by MEASO region) and temporally (as a moving average over time).
+* **Diversity Analysis:** The app calculates and displays diversity indicators for your filtered data, both spatially (by MEASO region) and temporally (as a moving average over time).
 * **Temporal Trends:** The **`Temporal Diversity`** tab shows how diversity metrics like the Shannon Index and Species Richness change over time, alongside a measure of sampling effort.
 * **H3 Diversity Grid:** The **`Spatial H3 Polygons`** tab flexibly visualizes different diversity estimators.